RhornRobinson/FadeCandy_RhornM00714995/README.md

-ABOUT FADECANDY SIMULATOR
+ABOUT FADECANDY SIMULATOR:

 The simulator provided has 360 LEDs arranged in a grid pattern of 6 rows with 60 LEDs each.
 Explanation of some of the basic commands necessary in Fadecandy code:

 opc.
 Client() - sets up a client object that will establish communication between Python and a fadecandy server.